HACManchester/Tools.OxCNC/MkDocs/docs/Milling/Milling.md

 There's a couple of different ways to stop the milling

-### Disconnect the USB Lead
+### Red Switch / Emergency Stop

-If you're really in a rush because something has horribly gone wrong, just disconnecting the USB lead is one sure way to stop everything.
+If you're really in a rush because something has horribly gone wrong, just mash the EStop button / or red power off button.

+**TODO Image**

 ### Stopping the Queue